‘Unparalleled’: Israeli army raids Ramallah, more occupied West Bank cities

 Photos: No safe place for Palestinians in Gaza as Israel widens offensive

-The raids, which continued until early on Thursday morning, targeted Palestinian money exchange outlets, Al Jazeera’s reporters on the ground said.
+The raids, which continued until early on Thursday morning, targeted Palestinian money exchange outlets.

 “This was a raid like we haven’t seen in the centre of Ramallah, like no other.
 Since October 7 we haven’t seen a raid of this size,” Al Jazeera’s Imran Khan said, reporting from near the scene on Thursday.